AliSal92/mam-properties/README.md

 License: GPLv2
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-a Wordpress plugin to easily add properties to your website.
+a Wordpress plugin to easily add properties to your website. (requires ACF Pro to be installed and active)

 == Description ==
 Create simple properties using Advanced custom fields.